Cleofes/Database_final/README.md

 # Database_final
 Repository for the final project of the database and pattern discovery class

+## Update status
+This page will be updated as this serves as the initial framework.

 ## Languages used
 - Pythons3
 - PHP & HTML
 - MySQL

 ## Description
-  - This project looks to create a database consisting of the updated S. aureus JE-2 genome as part of the BIOI4870820.1211 class.
+  - This project looks to create a database consisting of the updated S. aureus JE-2 genome as part of the BIOI4870820.1211 class final project.

 ## Search option examples (genes)
   - B7H15_07365